Regd.No.: 126198/071/072

 Day 20 : Trek to Lukla – 06 hrs.

-Today the last day of trekking, a pleasant walk retracing on the same trail passing villages of Phakding, Benkar, Ghat, Choplung and from here the last climb of this trip for an hour to Lukla, on reaching Lukla by afternoon or lunch time with time for stroll around Lukla bazaar.
+Today is the last day of trekking, a pleasant walk retracing on the same trail passing villages of Phakding, Benkar, Ghat, and Choplung, and from here the last climb of this trip for an hour to Lukla, on reaching Lukla by afternoon or lunchtime with time for a stroll around Lukla bazaar.

 Food